Tausi95/STEM-LINK/README.md

 ## Installation

-To get started with STEMProlinks, follow the steps below:
+To get started with STEMLINK, follow the steps below:

 ### Prerequisites